wpwupingwp/OGU/README.md

     * DeltaTm

         The difference of melting temperature of forward and reverse primer.
-        High DeltaTm may result in failure of PCR amplified.
+        High DeltaTm may result in failure in PCR.
     * AlnStart

         The location of beginning of forward primer (5', leftmost of primer